UK Air Passenger Duty

 Aircraft operators which are likely to make more than twelve flights a year from UK airports, or with an annual APD liability of more than £5,000 must:

-- appoint a fiscal or administrative representative if the operator has no business or other fixed establishment in the UK
+- appoint a fiscal or administrative representative (such as FCC Aviation) if the operator has no business or other fixed establishment in the UK

 - provide security for administrative representative (that is a fiscal representative appointed for administrative purposes only) if the estimated APD liability is above £25,000 over a 12 month period, and for payment of duty (if HMRC considers tax at risk of being unpaid)